MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 For the [network design area](../../ready/azure-best-practices/traditional-azure-networking-topology.md), many organizations use a [hub-spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).

 You need routes that transfer traffic from one spoke to another.
-For efficiency and simplicity, use a default route (`0.0.0.0/0`) to your firewall.
+For efficiency and simplicity, use the default route (`0.0.0.0/0`) to your firewall.
 With this route in place, traffic to any unknown location goes to the firewall, which inspects the traffic and applies your firewall rules.

 If you want to allow for internet egress, you can also assign another route for your private IP space to the firewall, such as `10.0.0.0/8`.
-This won't overrule more specific routes but can be used as a simple route to let inter-spoke traffic route correctly.
+This configuration doesn't override more specific routes.
+But you can use it as a simple route so inter-spoke traffic can properly route.

 For more information on spoke-to-spoke networking, see [Patterns and topologies for inter-spoke communication.](/azure/architecture/networking/spoke-to-spoke-networking#patterns-and-topologies-for-inter-spoke-communication)